liyunqianggyn/Deep-Unsupervised-Image-Hashing/README.md

-# Deep Unsupervised Image Hashing
+# Deep Unsupervised Image Hashing by Maximizing Bit Entropy

 This is the PyTorch implementation of accepted AAAI 2021 paper: [Deep Unsupervised Image Hashing by Maximizing Bit Entropy](https://arxiv.org/abs/2012.12334)